samuelroland/dme/docs/paradigm-analysis-report.typ

 To only cite a few, memory issues are use-after-free, buffer overflow, memory leaks, data race, ...
 They can causes big security issues as seen above, and cause app crashes, segmentation faults or data corruption.

 == Performance + Memory safety: the best of both world Rust is a strongly typed and compiled language, its strongest selling point is being the first language bringing the combination of speed and memory safety at the same time.
-It was designed for systems programming (browsers, kernels, ...) but now has reached almost all programming areas: mobile, embedded programming, desktop apps, GUIs, games, low level libraries, even web frontend via WebAssembly !
+It was designed for systems programming in mind (browsers, kernels, ...) by a developer at Mozilla, released 1.0 in 2015, but now has reached almost all programming areas: mobile, embedded programming, desktop apps, GUIs, games, low level libraries, even web frontend via WebAssembly !
 It's advanced static analysis at compilation time also removes some of the memory checks are runtime (such as pointer nullness checks).

 == Why it is possible to get both ?
 It doesn't use a garbage collector and doesn't ask the programmer to manually manage the memory.
 But how it is even possible ?
 How the program knows when to free heap allocated memory ?